innolitics/rdm/rdm/init_files/documents/software_plan.md

 This activity discusses the generic tasks involved with making _any_ changes to the documents, code, or other files in the {{device.name}} repository.
 Depending on the changes being made, details from other activities will also apply.

-## Issue - Reviewing Pull Requests
+## Issue - Reviewing Merge Requests

-**Trigger:** Assignment to a review a pull request
+**Trigger:** Assignment to a review a merge request

 **Performed by:** The reviewer

-**Input:** The content of the pull request
+**Inputs:** The content of the merge request

 **Tasks:**

 1. **Identify Activities Performed**

-    Using the pull request description and the content of the changes, determine which activities were performed and which were performed partially or completely.
-If it's unclear, ask the pull-request author for clarification.
+    Using the merge request description and the content of the changes, determine which activities were performed and which were performed partially or completely.
+If it's unclear, ask the merge-request author for clarification.

 2. **Determine Appropriateness**